hinyinlam/cli-for-harbor-java/README.md

-# Command line for Harbor
+# Unofficial command line for Harbor

 ## How to build?
 This CLI depends on `harbor-client-java` - following instruction to `mvn install` in [Harbor Java Client](https://github.com/hinyinlam-pivotal/harbor-client-java)